We as human beings are great at doubting ourselves. It’s hard to know how to stop negative thoughts from overtaking our brains.

 How to stop negative thoughts: Identify root causes

 If you find yourself coming up against the same challenges over and over again, it might be worth taking some time to reflect on those challenges and identify the root causes.

-For example, if you’ve hit a road block in your training plan and can’t seem to push past that wall, reflect on your training plan and what you could change about it to help you reach your target mileage.
+For example, if you’ve hit a road block in your training plan and can’t seem to push past that wall, reflect on your training plan.

 I know lots of runners who found they were able to run for longer once they had switched up their training routine.